alecokas/alecokas.github.io/_posts/2019-09-30-lattices-for-asr.markdown

 ### Confusion networks
 <div style="text-align: justify">
-Confusion networks, also refered to as consensus networks, are an alterative topology for representing a lattice where the lattice has been transformed into a linear graph.
+Confusion networks, also refered to as consensus networks, are an alternative topology for representing a lattice where the lattice has been transformed into a linear graph.
 This means that each path through the confusion network passes through all nodes in the graph.
 The process used to generate a confusion network from a lattice is a two stage clustering procedure which groups individual word hypotheses into time-synchronous slots.
 Each slot describes a set of competing word hypotheses over a single period in time [6].
 This results in confusion networks having a sausage-like structure as seen in the example below.
 </div>

 <div style="text-align:center"><img src="/post_pdfs/lattices_for_asr/confusion-network.png" />